dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/authentication.rst

 Authentication is the process of making sure that if someone is accessing something then this someone is actually also the someone he pretends to be.
-The process of making sure that someone is authorized, i.e. has the permission to access something, is handled as described in the section on authorization in the Knora base ontology document.
-TODO: add a link to this.
+The process of making sure that someone is authorized, i.e. has the permission to access something, is handled as described in the section on authorization (see: :ref:`administration`) in the Knora base ontology document.

 Implementation
 --------------